vibbits/brain-mosaic-course/README.md

 link:     https://fonts.googleapis.com/css2?family=Open+Sans&display=swap
 link:     https://raw.githubusercontent.com/vibbits/material-liascript/master/vib-styles.css

-@def workshop_name = "Neuropixels"
-@def workshop_edition = "1st"

 @orcid: [@0](@1)<!--class="orcid-logo-for-author-list"-->

+@tutor: Neuropixels

+@edition: 1st
 -->

 # Workshop Brain Mosaic

 <section>
-Hello and welcome to our {{workshop_name}} workshop!
+Hello and welcome to our @tutor workshop!
 We are very happy to have you here.

-This is the {{workshop_edition}} edition of this workshop, jointly organised by the VIB and ELIXIR Belgium.
+This is the @edition edition of this workshop, jointly organised by the VIB and ELIXIR Belgium.

 > We are using the interactive Open Educational Resource online/offline course infrastructure called LiaScript.
 > It is a distributed way of creating and sharing educational content hosted on github.
 > To see this document as an interactive LiaScript rendered version, click on the
 > following link/badge: